clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 install.packages("https://github.com/clanfear/CSSS508/raw/master/uwcsss508_0.1.0.zip", repos = NULL)
 ```

 You can run tutorial 1 using the following code.
-Change the number in the first argument to access later tutorials.
+Change only the number in the first argument to access later tutorials.

 ```r